kevincobain2000/email_extractor/README.md

 - v2.6 - Added depth of crawling urls
 - v2.8 - Limit emails addresses, and possible fix on relative urls
 - v2.10 - Adds hint for status code
+- v2.12 - Option to do in parallel and better messaging